Soneritics/PostNL/README.md

 ## PostNL API
 The base for connecting to the PostNL API will be provided by this plugin.
 It is advised not to use it in a production environment, as it's nog error-proof, nor (fully automated) tested.
-It does work, though :-)
+It does work, though, and is currently being tested in a production environment :-)

 Create an issue if you need help, or need more services than the ones provided.